google/WebFundamentals/src/_langs/en/tools/iterate/inspect-styles/shortcuts.markdown

 {% include modules/toc.liquid %}

-## Access DevTools using these shortcuts
+## Accessing DevTools

 To access the DevTools, on any web page or app in Google Chrome:

 * Open the **Chrome menu** ![Chrome menu](imgs/chrome-menu.png){:.inline} at the top-right of your browser window, then select **Tools > Developer Tools**.
 * Right-click on any page element and select **Inspect Element**.

-Additonal shortcuts to access DevTools:
+On the keyboard:

 <table class="table-3">
   <thead>